 Membership in IEPA is not required to create an IEPA Conference Account and submit abstracts.
 IEPA membership is also not required to register to attend the IEPA Conference.
 However, membership makes you eligible for discounted registration rates.
 See Registration Requirements below.

-If your abstract is accepted for presentation, you and all of your co-authors are required to register for the conference.
+If your abstract is accepted for presentation, you will be required to register for the conference.
 You register from your account.
 Co-authors must create their own accounts.
 All authors must register to present their paper or poster at the conference.

 Revisions to Submissions

 You are free to log into your account and revise, or withdraw, your submissions at any time until the submission deadline.
 After the submission deadline, all submissions are locked and sent to the program committee for review.
 Only submissions that have a status of Completed on the submission deadline date will be considered.